jhuix/vscode-markdown-preview-showdown/README.md

 ## Supporting this project

 Its ongoing development is made possible thanks to the support by these awesome [sponsors](./docs/sponsors.md).
-You can help make [Markdown-Preview-Showdown(MDPS)](https://github.com/jhuix/vscode-markdown-preview-showdown) project better by supporting it on [微信支付 Wechat Pay](./docs/sponsors.md).
+You can help make [Markdown-Preview-Showdown(MDPS)](https://github.com/jhuix/vscode-markdown-preview-showdown) project better by supporting it on [Wechat Pay(微信支付)](./docs/sponsors.md).
 Thank you!

 ## Example image